Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 We next study the estimated ranges of zonal, meridional and temporal dependence in Argo temperature data.
 We do this by plotting maps of the correlation implied by the locally estimated covariance parameters at given zonal, meridional and temporal lags.
-We plot the maps in the correlation space instead of the range parameter space since there is some degree of ambiguity with regards to what fraction of the variability is attributed to the nugget effect in the MLE fits (at intermediate lags, a large nugget variance $\sigma^2$, a small GP variance $\phi$ and a large range parameter $\theta_\mathrm{lat}$, $\theta_\mathrm{lon}$ or $\theta_t$ can imply almost the same fitted correlation as a small nugget $\sigma^2$, a large GP variance $\phi$ and a small range parameter $\theta_\mathrm{lat}$, $\theta_\mathrm{lon}$ or $\theta_t$).
+We prefer to plot the maps in the correlation space instead of the range parameter space since there is some degree of ambiguity with regard to what fraction of the variability is attributed to the nugget effect in the MLE fits (at intermediate lags, a large nugget variance $\sigma^2$, a small GP variance $\phi$ and a large range parameter $\theta_\mathrm{lat}$, $\theta_\mathrm{lon}$ or $\theta_t$ can imply almost the same fitted correlation as a small nugget variance $\sigma^2$, a large GP variance $\phi$ and a small range parameter $\theta_\mathrm{lat}$, $\theta_\mathrm{lon}$ or $\theta_t$).
+The interested reader can find maps of the individual model parameters in the supplement \cite{Kuusela2017Supplement}.

-Figure~\ref{fig:corrLon} shows the fitted correlation at the zonal lag $\Delta x_\mathrm{lon} = 800$~km (with $\Delta x_\mathrm{lat} = 0$, $\Delta t = 0$ and taking the conversion latitute into account when converting degrees into kilometers).
-The range of the zonal dependence varies considerably as a function of depth, with much longer ranges near the surface than at greater depths.
-The long-range dependence near the surface is likely to be caused by interaction with the atmosphere.
-There is also a general tendency to have zonally elongated ranges in the Equatorial regions.
-The estimated ranges are generally longer in the Pacific Ocean than in the Indian or Atlantic Oceans.
-At 10~db in the Pacific Ocean, there is again evidence of patterns related to Equatorial Rossby and Kelvin waves.
+The left panels in Figure~\ref{fig:corrLonLat} show the fitted correlations at the zonal lag $\Delta x_\mathrm{lon} = 800$~km (with $\Delta x_\mathrm{lat} = 0$, $\Delta t = 0$ and taking the conversion latitude into account when converting degrees into kilometers).
+The range of zonal dependence varies considerably as a function of pressure, with much longer ranges near the surface than at greater depths.
+The large correlation values near the surface are most likely caused by interaction with the atmosphere.
+There is also a general tendency to have zonally elongated ranges in the Equatorial regions and the estimated ranges are generally longer in the Pacific Ocean than in the Indian or Atlantic Oceans.
+At 10~dbar in the Pacific Ocean, there is again evidence of patterns that are likely to be related to Equatorial Rossby and Kelvin~waves.